enving/Open-Source-KI-Stack/db_init/scripts/README.md

 # Scripts

-Various scripts that help populating the databases, which includes loading `.sql` files from the `../seeds` directory, and populating data from the `../functions` and `../workflows` directory.
+Various scripts that help populate the databases, which includes loading `.sql` files from the `../seeds` directory, and populating data from the `../functions` and `../workflows` directory.